Calculating the nearest square continued fraction of a quadratic irrational

 This program finds the nearest square continued fraction expansion of a quadratic irrational α = (u+t√d)/v, where d,t,u,v are integers, d >1, and nonsquare, t and v nonzero.
 We first convert α to (P+√d)/Q, where Q divides d - P2.

 Our account is based on papers by A.A.
-Krisnaswami Ayyangar whose definition of reduced surd on page 27 as "the successor of the successor of a special surd".
+Krisnaswami Ayyangar who defined reduced surd on page 27 as "the successor of the successor of a special surd".
 This definition makes our period usually start one partial quotient later than it should.

 Let (P + √d)/Q = ξ0 be a standard surd (ie. Q divides d - P2) and a the integer part of ξ0.
 Then we can write